NormalVR/Normcore-Documentation/src/room/datastore.md

 # Datastore

 #### Note about Realtime vs Room API
 If you're using the Realtime API, you should rarely need to interact with the Room + Datastore API directly.
 Realtime is designed to manage a room and datastore for you.
 If you're calling  `realtime.room.Connect()` you're making a mistake.
-Call `realtime.Connect()` you're making a mistake.
 Instead, call realtime.Connect() and use the Realtime API directly.

 ## Intro
 Building on the Room + Datastore API overview, Datastore is a class designed to mirror the state of the datastore on the room server.
 It is responsible for detecting any changes to `RealtimeModel` objects within the datastore, serializing and sending their updates to the room server.
 When another client makes a change to its datastore, the change is sent to the room server, which may then perform validation or transformation of the data before relaying it to all clients.